Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 2. be at least eighteen years old.

-7. If seeking to obtain CARC Certification and/or to engage in coaching to Students through ARCS, not have any felony convictions of a violent nature, including but not limited to offenses categorized as a “Crime of Violence” (COV), as defined in the Federal Comprehensive Crime Control Act (CCCA) of 1984.
-Admittance with any legal conviction history determined to be of a violent nature is granted on an individual basis once the details of the criminal record have been fully provided with official documentation to [support@arcstofreedom.com] during the admissions process.
-Applicants who are not eligible to obtain CARC Certification and/or to engage in provision of coaching to Students through ARCS may still be eligible to participate in the Healing Journey Program.
+5. If seeking to obtain CARC Certification and/or to engage in independently-operating Coaching, graduate may not have any misdemeanor or felony convictions of a violent nature, including but not limited to offenses categorized as a “Crime of Violence” (COV), as defined in the Federal Comprehensive Crime Control Act (CCCA) of 1984.
+Admittance with any legal conviction history determined to be of a violent nature is granted on an individual basis once the details of the criminal record have been fully provided with official documentation to support@arcstofreedom.com during the admissions process.
+Applicants who are not eligible to obtain CARC Certification and/or to engage in provision of independently-operating Coaching may still be eligible to participate in the ARCS Journey and to receive a Certificate of Completion upon completion of the ARCS Journey.
 Only ARCS Administrators can make admission determinations.

-8. If seeking to obtain CARC Certification and/or to engage in coaching to Students through ARCS, not have any current or past placement on any sex offender registry.
-Admittance with any current or past placement on any sex offender registry is granted on an individual basis once the details of the criminal record have been fully provided with official documentation to [support@arcstofreedom.com] during the admissions process.
-Applicants who are not eligible to obtain CARC Certification and/or to engage in provision of coaching to Students through ARCS may still be eligible to participate in the Healing Journey Program.
+6. If seeking to obtain CARC Certification and/or to engage in independently-operating Coaching, graduate may not have any current or past placement on any sex offender registry.
+Admittance with any current or past placement on any sex offender registry is granted on an individual basis once the details of the criminal record have been fully provided with official documentation to support@arcstofreedom.com during the admissions process.
+Applicants who are not eligible to obtain CARC Certification and/or to engage in provision of independently-operating Coaching may still be eligible to participate in the ARCS Journey and to receive a Certificate of Completion upon completion of the ARCS Journey.
 Only ARCS Administrators can make admission determinations.

-9. own and/or have consistent access to a secure device (such as a laptop, tablet or smart phone), through which to attend Classes, complete and submit Assignments, and communicate with Professor.
+7. own and/or have consistent access to a secure device (such as a laptop, tablet or smart phone), through which to attend Classes, complete and submit Assignments, and communicate with ARCS Support.

 Student’s failure to fulfill and maintain any and all of the above-listed requirements within this section may result in Student’s permanent removal from the Program, which may also result in Student’s ineligibility for future enrollment in the Program and/or for future Financial Assistance.